-If you’re over-spending each month you need to look at your household budget.
-Here’s some tips to get your budget in check and ideas help you stick to them.
+If you’re overspending each month, you need to look at your household budget.
+Here are some tips to get your budget in check and ideas to help you stick to them.

 It’s best to get a few months’ worth of bank statements (as you may have quarterly payments that don’t show month to month) and grab your utility bills, have a good look through and make a note of everything.

 If you draw out cash, think about where the cash goes and make a note of that expenditure, too, as it all adds up.

 You really need to put everything down that you spend out on.

 If you have the occasional caramel macchiato with an extra drizzle of caramel once a week, then put it down.

 There is no point lying on your budget.
 You’ll only be lying to yourself and messing up your chances of being able to stick to it.

 You don’t necessarily need to be cutting little things out to make your budget shine.

 It’s best to see at first what is there, and you can always go back and see if you need to reconsider some of your monthly purchases.

 Plan in for what average household bills are, if this is the first time doing a budget.